dezmathio/spaghetti_test/README.md

 # How do I even run this ?

+First off, you'll need to install phantomjs

+`brew install phantomjs`

+NOTE: If you're on OSX El Capitan you'll need to do

+`brew install npm`

+`npm install phantom phantomjs -g`

-First off, you might need to `brew install phantomjs` After that, you should set the value of `RECEIVING_EMAIL` in your `.env` file in the directory to be your own email.
+After that, you should set the value of `RECEIVING_EMAIL` in your `.env` file in the directory to be your own email.
 Once you're done with that, modify with the `urls.json` to hit the url you'd like, and also to know which selector to check so that it waits until the page is loaded.

- Well, here's a few ways how:
+ Well, here's a few ways to run this:

  This one will send me an email to ENV["RECEIVING_EMAIL"] with the results